 It is no surprise that a collaboration between Rachel Pollack and Robert Place creates a powerful deck for divination and they are working together again to create the Raziel Tarot.
 This spring, I had the good fortune of exploring the deck and doing a wisdom reading with Rachel using the Raziel.
 It follows as an example of what the Raziel wants to teach us.
-Be sure to pre-order the deck so you can do your own wisdom readings.

 A note: Wisdom Readings are one of Rachel’s many innovations with the Tarot in which we use the cards to ask not just personal questions, but also to explore collective, philosophical, and spiritual questions.
 We pulled cards from the Raziel as a response to what is fate, destiny, and fortune.
 We also pulled support cards for each area.
 Rachel calls them Teacher cards.
 I tend to think of them as the deeper foundation that influences the meaning of the primary card.

 A Wisdom Reading for Fate, Destiny, and Fortune

 Our fate is Death.

 Our Destiny is to stand before something greater than ourselves.

 And our Fortune is not ours at all, but the interaction, collision, and alignment of forces and events beyond our control.